1950 USS Missouri grounding: Salvage

 It would be later concluded that if Missouri had to go aground her locale was perfect; she had grounded in protected waters and in an area abundant with salvage equipment.

-Because the grounding had occurred during an unusually high tide, a roughly comparable tide would required to free her, projected for 2 February.
+Because the grounding had occurred during an unusually high tide, a roughly comparable tide would be required to free her, projected for 2 February.
 With time as a factor, Wallin took charge of the operation and put his plan into motion.
 With the assistance of Admiral Smith, Wallin was able to assemble a large salvage force which included submarine rescue ships, special salvage ships, divers, and pontoons to give Missouri additional buoyancy when the time came for the tugs to move her.